-For that reason, the world’s best runners make sure their long runs are more than just an extension of their easy runs.
+For that reason, the world’s best runners ensure their long runs are more than just an extension of their easy runs.

 The Benefits of Long Runs

-There are numerous physiological adaptations that enhance performance in response to long runs.
+Numerous physiological adaptations enhance performance in response to long runs.

 Second, long runs strengthen muscles and connective tissues (bones, ligaments, and tendons).
 As some of the slow-twitch muscles fatigue, others get called into action to take over.
 Eventually, even fast-twitch fibers are recruited despite the low intensity of long runs.

 Connective tissues are much slower to adapt than your muscles and respiratory system.
-For that reason, it’s sensible to increase the duration of your long runs gradually.
+For that reason, gradually increasing the duration of your long runs is sensible.
 Ultimately, long runs shield you from injury as regular easy runs become a cakewalk.

 Of course, there are also psychological benefits that come with regular long runs.
 Everything that challenges us physically fortifies us mentally.
-Discomfort towards the end of a long run is expected and over time our pain tolerance increases.
+Discomfort towards the end of a long run is expected, and our pain tolerance increases over time.